Jacob Misiorowski: Draft and minor leagues

+Milwaukee Brewers (2025–present)

+On June 12, 2025, Misiorowski was promoted to the Major Leagues for the first time.
 In his MLB debut, Misiorowski earned a win after throwing five innings of no-hit baseball.
 His start featured the fastest pitch thrown by a Brewers pitcher in the Statcast era, topping out at 102.3 mph.
 In his second start, against the Minnesota Twins, Misiorowski threw six perfect innings, becoming the first MLB player to record 11 no-hit innings to start his career since 1961.
 In his third start, against Paul Skenes and the Pittsburgh Pirates, he became the first MLB pitcher since 1901 to allow five hits or fewer across his first three career starts.
 Misiorowski's fifth start came against Clayton Kershaw and the Los Angeles Dodgers—the National League leader in wins at the time, bolstered by what Milwaukee's local newspaper said was the best lineup in baseball that year.
 Misiorowski struck out twelve batters in six frames, including a near-immaculate inning, and induced a league-leading twenty-one swings-and-misses.

 On July 11, 2025, Misiorowski was named to the National League All-Star roster as a replacement for Matthew Boyd, making him the fastest player in league history to become an All-Star after just five major league games.
 His selection was controversial due to his lack of experience in the majors.
+Misiorowski struggled after his All-Star Game appearance, getting scored on in each of his last nine appearances, where he went 1–2 with a 5.89 ERA.
+Misiorowski finished the regular season with a 5–3 record, a 4.36 ERA, and 87 strikeouts in 66 innings pitched.
+He also gained some Rookie of the Year votes, finishing 11th in National League Rookie of the Year voting.

+Misiorowski was kept on the Brewers' postseason roster and made his postseason debut in game 2 of the National League Division Series against the Chicago Cubs.
+Misiorowski would pitch three shutout innings, with four strikeouts and would get credit for the win in a 7–3 Brewers win.
+Misiorowski would also pitch in relief in the series-deciding Game 5, pitching four innings and surrendering only one run, along with three strikeouts in a 3–1 Brewers win, which Misiorowski would also get credit for.
+Misiorowski would finish the NLDS with a 2–0 record and a 1.29 ERA, along with seven strikeouts in seven innings pitched.
+Misiorowski would appear in Game 3 of the National League Championship Series against the Dodgers, pitching five innings and surrendering one earned run, while striking out nine batters, but would get hit with the loss.
+Misiorowski would finish the postseason with a 2–1 record and a 1.50 ERA, striking out 16 batters in 12 innings pitched.